Updated: February 14, 2019

 CCV will disclose your personal data to other organisations only if it is legally required from us.
 For example, CCV is bound by obligations embodied in such legislation as the Anti Money Laundering and Terrorist Financing Prevention Act, the Sanctions Act and the Financial Supervision Act.
 As part of a fraud investigation, CCV might process data relating to criminal offences.
 We make agreements with organisations that receive your data from us about such matters as the security and confidentiality of your data.
 We keep a record of processing activities in which we register the purpose of processing, the grounds for processing, the retention period, the technical and organisational measures implemented, the type of personal data and the portability of personal data to third parties.

 No matter how effectively we perform our work, the risk of a data breach always exists.
 This can be the result of human error or have an external cause.
 A data breach is defined as a situation in which personal data is lost or ends up in the wrong hands.

 In the event of a data breach, immediate action is required.
 We will first examine which personal data have been affected.
-If the breach could potentially affect your rights and freedoms, the data breach will be reported to the Dutch Data Protection Authority within 72 hours.
+If the breach could potentially affect your rights and freedoms, the data breach will be reported to the Dutch Data Protection Authority within 72 hours after discovery of the breach.
 In case of a high risk, you will also be informed right away.

 In addition, the breach will be thoroughly investigated.
-We will get to the bottom of what happened and determine which data were exposed to risk, who the culprits might be, and how we can prevent it from happening again.
+We will get to the bottom of what happened and determine which data were exposed to risk, who or what might be the cause, and how we can prevent similar data breaches in the future.
 This approach enables us to tighten our security.
 Furthermore, we will carefully record any and all findings about the data breach to ensure we can learn from them even in the future.

 Reporting a data breach